 - Life experience and a story to tell

 The newness of the concept can be quibbled over, depending on how you define wearable tech.
 It can be argued that it is something that has always existed in some form, with pocket watches and even abacus rings as historical examples!
 But the wearable tech industry as we know it started to take hold around 2004, in particular with launch of GoPro.
 Then along came the smartwatches, with Apple and Nike starting to develop mobile phone watches in the late 2000s.

 It didn’t take off immediately, but Apple’s iWatch was seized by Apple fans.
 Now Fitbits and other health and distance monitoring devices are taking over our lives, limbs and garments.
-The wearable tech industry is forecasted to be worth $34billion by 2020, with current value around $14billion.
+The wearable tech industry is forecasted to be worth $34billion by 2020, with current wearable technology business value around $14billion.
 And with other applications including head mounted displays brought into the mainstream by the likes of Samsung, wearables are well on their way past the faddy novelty stage and are becoming an integrated part of our lives.

 Key skills and qualities:

 - Software engineering

 - Apparel design